2025 Northern Ireland riots: Background

 From the late 1960s to 1998, Northern Ireland was in the midst of an ethno-nationalist conflict known as the Troubles.
 The Good Friday Agreement brought an end to hostilities, alongside an increase in the immigrant population (though significantly less than England and Wales or Scotland), although suspicion between communities (particularly from unionist/loyalist groups against those considered to be outsiders) has led to a hostile environment for immigrant groups.

 On 7 June 2025, a teenage girl was allegedly sexually assaulted on Clonavon Terrace in Ballymena and the Police Service of Northern Ireland (PSNI) charged two teenage boys with attempted rape.
+The two boys were ethnic Roma from Romania.
 On 9 June, the 14-year-old boys appeared at Coleraine Magistrates' Court via videolink from Woodlands Juvenile Justice Centre in Bangor, County Down.
 They spoke through a Romanian interpreter and denied the charges of attempted oral rape.
 They were remanded until 2 July, when they are due to appear at Ballymena Magistrates' Court's youth court.
 Residents have described longstanding tensions with the Roma community, but the alleged assault ignited the spark that led to the riots.

 The riots led to questioning of the PSNI's ability to deal with such events, with the BBC describing them coming at "a time of crisis" for the police.
 At the time of the riots, they had around 6,200 officers, around 1,500 of whom were either on sickness absence or restricted duties; when the force was started it had 9,000 officers, and a number of official reports have suggested they should have at least 7,500.
 The Chief Constable of the PSNI, Jon Boutcher, has repeatedly warned that the police service was "critically underfunded" and their lack of officers ultimately led to mutual aid requests, something which had occurred the previous year during the nationwide riots which started following the Southport stabbing.

 Although the PSNI denied any loyalist paramilitary involvement, Daniel Holder, director of the Committee on the Administration of Justice (a human rights advocacy group), said the riots followed a pattern of unrest similar to other outbreaks of far-right anti-immigrant violence in Northern Ireland since 2023 in areas with "significant loyalist activity", featuring a "degree of paramilitary control", with such riots taking place during the (mostly unionist) marching season.
 Holder dismissed accounts of nationalist involvement in the riots in Ballymena.